QuiltMC/developer-wiki/wiki/items/first-item.md

 ## What's next?

 This tutorial only covers the most basic of items.
-Check the other item tutorials for more advanced items or [add a simple block](../blocks/first-block)
+Check the other item tutorials for more advanced items or try [Adding a simple block](../blocks/first-block).

-If you want your item to have a recipe, generate one from [destruc7i0n's crafting recipe generator](https://crafting.thedestruc7i0n.ca/) (you may want to use a placeholder for the `output` item and then replace it with e.g. `simple_item_mod:example_item`) and then put it in a JSON file under `resources/data/simple_item_mod/recipes/` (replacing `simple_item_mod` with your mod id).
+If you want your item to have a recipe, generate one from [destruc7i0n's crafting recipe generator](https://crafting.thedestruc7i0n.ca/) (you can add your mod's items using the "Add Item" button above the ingredient list) and then put it in a JSON file under `resources/data/simple_item_mod/recipes/` (replacing `simple_item_mod` with your mod id).
 Further details on item recipes can be found on [the dedicated recipe page](.../data/adding-recipes).